University of Northern Philippines: Student Council Presidents/Student Regents

 The UNP University Student Council (UNP - USC) had always been the forefront of student governing bodies in Northern Luzon.
 With its autonomy and governing power given by the UNP Board of Regents, the UNP - USC has been an active workforce and influence on other educational institutions in Luzon and the entire country.
 This includes outside participation of the council on local and national issues and its outstanding stand on issues affecting the students.

 In 1997, Cornelio Rebuldela became the First Student Regent of the university.
 Rebuldela's administration had paved the way to a plebiscite that moved the Student Council elections held late June to March before semester closes.
-In 1998, Maria Rosario Quitoriano, was the first president to be elected in March and had sworn in in the next school year.
+In 1998, Maria Rosario Quitoriano, was the first president to be elected in March and was sworn in durng the next school year.
 A notable accomplishment of her administration was the launch of Gawad Crisologo which recognized the talents of students as a tribute to the founder of the university.

 Major accomplishments includes major infrastructure projects on Rallojay, de Vera and Torricer's incumbency as presidents and Student Regents for the university's Board of Regents.
 Ragunton's term made an immediate action on the issues being equaled to the council to return its reputation after a scandalous money laundering issue on Alegre's incumbency.
 In 2001, Student Council President Julio Alegre, then a junior Mass Communications student, laundered close to half a million pesos in Student Council Funds.
 He was not able to continue his studies and is currently at large.

 Erwin Rallojay has formed a strong set of council officers and has set new implementing guidelines on student governance.

 De Vera's term introduced the Student Council Volunteer Corp.
 He also became the Region I Chairperson of the National Confederation of Student Regents of the Philippines (NCSRT).
 The UNP - USC were able to sponsor a National Seminar on Environmental Summit and was the first to stage the Miss Earth UNP which is different from the Miss UNP Beauty and Brains Pageant held every year.
 The referendum for the Student Council's Constitution and By Laws was also conducted.
 Majority of the almost 13,000 student population for 2003 of the university voted for "YES" with the said referendum.